How to plant, weed, harvest, cure and store garlic.

 The leek moth is an insect pest that lays its eggs on the leaves of garlic.
 Once hatched, the larvae tunnel into the plant’s leaves, leaving it susceptible to bacterial or fungal diseases.

 Here are a few common-sense practices as the first line of defense against such threats.
 Conduct regular inspections during the growing season, culling weak and stunted-looking plants and disposing plant material well away from the field or garden.
 Practice crop rotation, allowing three to five years between planting of any allium species or plants that are susceptible to the same pests and diseases as garlic.
 Avoid walking in your garden or garlic field in wet conditions, as your boots (or garden equipment) can transfer water- loving pests from one area of the field to another.
+For more details with photos try these sites:

 Garlic Growers Association of Ontario.
 The GGAO promotes awareness and understanding of growing garlic in Ontario.
 For a nominal annual membership fee, the association runs meetings and field days two to three times per year.
 Members benefit from timely talks given by scientists from the OMAFRA and have the opportunity to learn from other farmers.
 You don’t have to be a grower to join the GGAO.